timothy7walker/NBA-s-Top-Scorers/readme.txt

      season.

 4. - Three graphs are created from the analyzed data.
 The first graph shows the top scores for all seasons, 1950- 2017.
-The second graph shows the top scores for each season, 1950 - 2017.
-The third graph shows the runner up top score for each season, 1950 - 2017.
+The second graph shows the top scorer for each season, 1950 - 2017.
+The third graph shows the runner up, 2nd top scorer for each season, 1950 - 2017.

 5. - The project was built using a Jupiter notebook.
 Jupiter can be installed by going to the site https://jupyter.org/install.
-Refe to the reference.txt document for install directions.
-     The project notebook follows step by step the process using to analyze and represent the data in this project.
+Refer to the reference information below (requirements.txt) document for install directions.
+The project notebook follows step by step, the process used to analyze and represent the data in this project.

 requirements.txt contents:

 I recommend using Google Collaborator to view the project notebook:
+Google Collaborator does not require Anaconda application install.
 Google Collaborator: https://colab.research.google.com/?utm_source=scs-index

 Other more advance ways to view the project: